eliotstock/stake/README.md

 ## OS setup

-1. (Optional) Update the firmware in your router, factory reset, and reconfigure, out of an abundance of caution.
 1. (Optional) If re-installing or migrating, copy over your SSH public keys from the old machine.
     1. `~/.ssh/authorized_keys`
     1. Disconnect and reconnect SSH.
 You should no longer need a password.